andyatkinson/presentations/pgconfnyc2025/pgconf2025.md

   <div class="active">Optimizing</div>
 </div>

-<h2>#6 Partitioned Tables</h2>
+<h2>🍕 #6 Partitioned Tables</h2>

-- The `orders` table will grow very large, it's for all suppliers, let's partition it
+- As the `orders` table grows large, it's more difficult to modify and performance worsens
-- Partitioned tables are a way to break up massive tables.
-Each smaller table can be queried and modified faster than one jumbo table.
+- Let's use table partitioning to break it up, and keep it easier to modify and with good performance despite row growth
 - Our partitioned table uses a CPK (`supplier_id`, `id`)
-- Partitions can run vacuum in parallel

 ---
 <style scoped>